 The guide to finding the best paddle board size

-We never want this to happen to you so we’re going to give you all the information you need to find the perfect size inflatable paddle board or hard paddle board specifically for you.
+Figuring out what size stand up paddle board you need can be overwhelming, but worry no longer we’re here to help!
+We’re going to give you all the information you need to find the perfect size inflatable paddle board or hard paddle board specifically for you.
 Pay attention because the most important information is coming up next.

 What size paddle board do I need?